-There are multiple pseudocysts extending all the way to the mediastinum compressing the heart.
+There are multiple pseudocysts extending all the way to the mediastinum compressing the heart (red arrow).

 The diagnosis of a cystic neoplasm should be considered when there is no history of pancreatitis or trauma.

-Fluid aspirated from a cyst with an amylase level
+- Fluid aspirated from a neoplastic cyst will show low amylase level (3).

 In many cases however it is not possible to make a definitive diagnosis, because often the cyst will be too small.

-It is important to make the diagnosis of a serous cystic neoplasm, since this is the only tumor that has no malignant potential.
+However it is important to diagnose a serous cystic neoplasm, since this is the only tumor with no malignant potential.
 When there are symptoms it is due to increasing size.

 Age and gender

 MCN is exclusively seen in middle-aged women with a mean age of 47 years (8) .

 Only 12 cases reported in males up to date (9).